 Important for daily use, softened water contains few to no extra minerals and is, therefore, gentler to your fabrics and skin.
-Soft water also reduces health issues and prevents any scum build-up in your water supply systems or appliances.
+Water softeners producing lovely softened water also reduce health issues and prevent any scum build-up in your water supply systems or appliances.
 To learn more about the dangers of hard water, please visit our article, ‘The 9 Dangers of Hard Water’.

 In this article, we look at the history which made water softening and water quality what it is today:

 In the mid 1800’s, an agriculturalist named Harry Stephen Meysey Thompson, and a chemist named John Thomas Way discovered that when fertilizer travelled through a specific form of soil, a calcium sulphate solution formed.
 This discovery was reported to the Royal Agricultural Society of England, who determined that the soil must contain specific minerals that caused the reaction.